adrn-blog/post--fisher-information-toy/README.md

-# Some toy examples and pitfalls of the Fisher information matrix
+# Toy examples and pitfalls of the Fisher information matrix

 See the published version of this post at: https://adrian.pw/blog/fisher-information-toy